joakor89/object_oriented_programming/README.md

-# Object Oriented-Programming

-The field of Data Science, although seemingly complex, is in essence an exploration of information and the patterns within.

-Data science encompasses various methods and theories drawn from many fields within the context of mathematics, statistics, and computer science.
-This repository is devoted to a deeper understanding of data science, particularly Machine Learning, with exercises and solutions from the well-regarded book "Gradient Boosting with XGBoost & Scikit-Learn" (Corey Wade, 2020).

-The primary aim of this repository is to provide an accessible yet comprehensive resource to those embarking on their journey in the field of data science.
-The repository will provide explanations, solutions, and insights into the numerous exercises contained within the aforementioned book.
+# Python Object-Oriented Programming

+In the evolving field of Data Science, at its core, lies the art of uncovering insights and recognizing patterns within data.
+While this discipline integrates elements of mathematics, statistics, and computer science, effective problem-solving in this space often depends on strong foundational skills in software engineering principles, particularly Object-Oriented Programming (OOP).

+This repository was created to enhance and refine these essential programming practices, particularly in Python, through the lens of Machine Learning and Data Science applications.
+Grounded in the teachings of the renowned book “Python for Object-Oriented Programming” by Steven F. Lott and Dusty Phillips (2021), it offers a comprehensive collection of exercises and solutions aimed at fostering a more logical, structured, and professional approach to coding in real-world scenarios.

+The goal of this repository is not only to serve as a practical resource for mastering OOP concepts but also to help data scientists and developers craft cleaner, more efficient, and maintainable code.
+Whether you’re just beginning your journey in Data Science or looking to sharpen your programming expertise, this repository aims to support your growth through a structured exploration of key principles and best practices.

 ## Content Review:
-Section 1: (Decision tree depth, Bagging with RF, Gradient boosting with XGB)

-Section 2: (XGBoost unvailed, Hyperparameters)

-Section 3: (Alternative base learners, Kaggle masters & Model Deployment)
+Chapter 1: ``sh ``

+Chapter 2: ``sh ``

+Chapter 3: ``sh ``

+Chapter 4: ``sh ``

+Chapter 5: ``sh ``

+Chapter 6: ``sh ``

+Chapter 7: ``sh ``

+Chapter 8: ``sh ``

+Chapter 9: ``sh ``

+Chapter 10: ``sh ``

+Chapter 11: ``sh ``

+Chapter 12: ``sh ``

+Chapter 13: ``sh ``

+Chapter 14: ``sh ``

 ## Usage and Contribution